Daniel-Carpenter/Coding-Resources/SQL/README.md

 To read data into SQL (e.g. from a CSV OR tab-delimited raw file), there are actually two steps:

 1. Create a SQL table which will hold the data
-2. Read the raw data file into SQL's memORy
+2. Read the raw data file into SQL's memory

 To do step 1, type the following:
 ```sql